The Newsletter Block adds a newsletter subscribe option to your site. The footer is a popular place for this block.

 To add storage, follow the steps in Managing form and newsletter storage.

-Note: Squarespace doesn't store Newsletter Block submissions.
-All submissions are passed directly to MailChimp or Google Drive, and we're unable to access that data.
+Note: Squarespace doesn't store Newsletter Block submissions for Mailchimp and Google Drive.
+All submissions are passed directly to Mailchimp or Google Drive, and we're unable to access that data.

 Step 4 - Customize submission messages